 - Step 3.
 Now on-screen you can see accounts select an account and make a toggle turn Mail On/Green.

-For example, If you have already added more than one mail account then choose your needed one and turn the toggle on the Mail App.
+For example, If you have already added more than one mail account, choose your needed one and turn the toggle on the Mail App.

 Solution 2: Make Sure Password is Correct or Update After Change